 The St. John's Retired Citizens Association is an activity center for retired citizens.
 Activities, held this Bennett Avenue club, include bingo, singing, and playing instruments.
 Rent this space for an event using the online option or by contacting firstname.lastname@example.org.

-The St. John’s Tool Library is a simple idea: access to the tools you, your family, and your community need, when you need them.
+The St. John’s Tool Library provides access to tools you, your family, and your community need, when you need them.

-The St. John's Tool Library is there to help those just starting their first project or veteran DIYers.
-The Tool Library is a non-profit tool lending service for people who want to create, make, build,
+The Tool Library is there to help those just starting their first project or veteran DIYers.

 Members can borrow tools they need - from small items like screwdrivers, to larger items like table saws.
 Membership gives access to a broad inventory of equipment - from lawn mowers to power drills, from stud finders to table saws, from gardening shovels to soldering irons.